payini/IdentityManager/README.md

 {
     public static class Extensions
     {
+        /// <summary>
+        /// Extension method that takes a collection of IEnumerable<IdentityError> and
+        /// concatenates all error descriptions into a string.
+        /// </summary>
+        /// <param name="errors">Collection of IdentityError objects.</param>
+        /// <returns>A string containing all error messages in the collection.</returns>
         public static string GetAllMessages(this IEnumerable<IdentityError> errors)
         {
             var result = string.Empty;

+            if (errors == null)
+                return result;

             foreach (var error in errors)
             {